 (6) Blarney Castle is a great place for hide and seek

-(7) St. Lucia is our new favorite island in the Caribbean
+(7) St. Lucia is our new favorite Caribbean island

 St. Lucia is the definition of a lush, tropical island in the Caribbean.
-We only had a half day to explore the island because we were on a Southern Caribbean cruise, but we instantly connected with this island and its people.
+We only had a day to explore the island, because we were on a Caribbean cruise, but we instantly connected with this island and its people.

 Taking a Caribbean cruise allowed us to visit 6 islands in short period of time.
 Now we know which islands to return to and which ones to skip.
 St. Lucia is an island we will revisit in the future so that we can give it the proper attention it deserves.

-(8) When traveling with kids, choose your battles wisely
+(8) When traveling with kids, pick your battles wisely

 Our youngest, Connor, did NOT want to take off his boots when were in the Caribbean earlier this year.
 It was the funniest thing.
 Whenever we tried to put on his Crocs or sandals he would have an epic meltdown.
 The kind of meltdown every parent dreads.

 The solution – we let him wear his bright blue rubber boots in the tropical heat.
 He sweat in them constantly and they looked super uncomfortable, but he was happy.
 Toddler footwear is not a battle worth fighting.